umajeric/smart-house/tools/server/README.md

 Test it with an FTP client, like FileZilla

-Update the "motion.detection.path" with path from above:
+Update the `motion.detection.path` with path from above:

 `sudo nano /etc/smart-house`